liferay/liferay-docs/develop/tutorials/articles/110-portlets/02-liferay-soy-portlet/02-soy-portlet-state/00-the-state-object-intro.markdown

 [template parameters](/develop/tutorials/-/knowledge_base/7-0/creating-a-soy-portlet#using-portlet-template-parameters-in-the-soy-template)
 defined in your portlet classes are automatically added as properties to the portlet's `STATE` object.
-The `component` class provides additional rendering logic, such as automatically rerendering the component when the `state` class detects a change in a state property.
+The `component` class provides additional rendering logic, such as automatically re-rendering the component when the `state` class detects a change in a state property.
 This means that you can [change a state property on the client-side](/develop/tutorials/-/knowledge_base/7-0/configuring-soy-portlet-template-parameters-on-the-client-side) and automatically see that change reflected in the component's UI!